Last Updated on June 7, 2022 by

 Does Cymbalta Addiction Respond to Addiction Treatment?

-A thorough program to address Cymbalta addiction or dependence at Alternative to Meds Center utilizes nutritional therapies, Equine therapy, counseling, neurotoxin cleansing, safe and gradual Cymbalta tapering, IV treatments, and many, many other therapeutic aids to recovery.
-4-6
+A thorough program to address Cymbalta addiction or dependence at Alternative to Meds Center utilizes nutritional therapies, Equine therapy, counseling, neurotoxin cleansing, safe and gradual Cymbalta tapering, IV treatments, and many, many other therapeutic aids to recovery.4-6

 Why Are Antidepressants Prescribed So Often?

-Cymbalta is approved to treat a wide array of conditions, including pain, anxiety, depression, fibromyalgia, and is prescribed off-label for everything from irritable bowel syndrome to urinary incontinence to lower back pain.2 People are most often given an antidepressant without any previous investigative effort to find out why the person is suffering from these conditions.
+Cymbalta is approved to treat a wide array of conditions, including pain, anxiety, depression, and fibromyalgia, and is prescribed off-label for everything from irritable bowel syndrome to urinary incontinence to lower back pain.2 People are most often given an antidepressant without any previous investigative effort to find out why the person is suffering from these conditions.
 Factors such as vitamin or mineral deficiencies, food allergies, toxic exposures, lack of fulfilling lifestyle or life plan, neurotoxicity after toxic exposure, and many other possible contributing factors to depression are not checked for routinely.
 Or the person may have such a poor diet lacking in nutrients that they are unable to produce what is required for a healthy brain.
 Our brain is subjected to the same harms of a poor diet that our bodies are subjected to.
-Perhaps counseling can provide guidance and support for creating a more positive environment, to recover from trauma or debilitating loss or other emotional injuries, and to make positive changes.
+Perhaps counseling can provide guidance and support for creating a more positive environment, recovering from trauma or debilitating loss or other emotional injuries, and making positive changes.
 Most individuals are given Cymbalta after a traumatic emotional event, and then years later they are still on the drug struggling with Cymbalta addiction withdrawal symptoms if medication use is stopped, These areas should have been checked prior to prescribing a prescription of Cymbalta.
 Nonetheless, they can still be checked as part of a very thorough and comprehensive Cymbalta addiction treatment program.

 Another reason Cymbalta has seen an increase in prescriptions is the rising trend in diagnoses of depression and anxiety, and other conditions associated with a near frenzy of medication for treatment.
-Of great concern, all antidepressants including Cymbalta carry a black box warning for increased risk of suicide for children and adolescents.1 However, later research has shown that certain persons with agitation, anxious states, or a history of depression, both in adolescents and adults, will be more likely to become suicidal when taking antidepressants.9
+Of great concern, all antidepressants including Cymbalta carry a black box warning for increased risk of suicide for children and adolescents.1 However, later research has shown that certain persons with agitation, anxious states, or a history of depression, both adolescents and adults, will be more likely to become suicidal when taking antidepressants.9

 Handling the Root Causes of Depression and Other Symptoms